Nikolay-Ts/AudioMan/README.md

 The Library is where the user can see all of their tracks including the following that come with the app by default.

-1. Chilling in a caffe
+1. Chilling in a café
 2. Rain falling down
 3. Stuck in the middle of the forest
 4. Chilling by the campfire